Define data protection strategy for your hybrid identity solution

 If you are building applications and want to customize the access control for them, it is also possible to use Azure AD Application Roles for authorization.
 Review this WebApp-RoleClaims-DotNet example on how to build your app to use this capability.

-Conditional Access for Office 365 applications with Microsoft Intune: IT admins can provision Conditional Access device policies to secure corporate resources, while at the same time allowing information workers on compliant devices to access the services.
+Conditional Access for Microsoft 365 applications with Microsoft Intune: IT admins can provision Conditional Access device policies to secure corporate resources, while at the same time allowing information workers on compliant devices to access the services.

 Conditional Access for Saas apps: This feature allows you to configure per-application multi-factor authentication access rules and the ability to block access for users not on a trusted network.
 You can apply the multi-factor authentication rules to all users that are assigned to the application, or only for users within specified security groups.
 Users may be excluded from the multi-factor authentication requirement if they are accessing the application from an IP address that in inside the organization’s network.

 Since the options for access control use a multilayer approach, comparison between those options are not applicable for this task.
 Ensure that you are leveraging all options available for each scenario that requires you to control access to your resources.

 Define incident response options